openvinotoolkit/model_server/docs/metrics.md

 [Example metrics output](https://raw.githubusercontent.com/openvinotoolkit/model_server/v2022.2/docs/metrics_output.out)

 ## Performance considerations
-The metrics have minimal-to-zero performance overhead when used with standard models.
-However when used with lightweight, fast models which inference time is very small, the metric incrementation can take significant amount of CPU time compared to actual inference.
-Consider disabling metrics for such models.
+Collecting metrics has negligible performance overhead when used with typical models.
+However when used with very lightweight, fast models which inference time is very short, the metric incrementation can take noticeable proportion of the processing time.
+Consider it while enabling metrics for such models.

 ## Metrics implementation for DAG pipelines